Store

 Access procedures and deadlines

-All requests for training are accompanied by a quotation specifying the cost (including VAT) of the training, as well as the dates on which it will take place.
-The estimate is sent in electronic format by e-mail.
-Once the estimate has been accepted and the training contract or agreement has been signed, the training can begin with a minimum lead time of 30 calendar days, to allow for distance learning.
+All training requests are accompanied by a quote specifying the total cost (including tax) of the training, as well as the dates on which it will take place.
+The quote is sent electronically via email.
+Once the quote has been accepted and the training contract or agreement has been signed, the training may begin after a minimum waiting period of 30 calendar days, which allows for remote training, among other things.
+For information on the terms and conditions for postponing or canceling the training, please refer to the Terms and Conditions available by clicking here: https://www.orientaction-groupe.com/cgv/

 Certification

-This training leads to the award of a certificate of competence in the practice of guidance counselling.
-This certificate is not a state-recognized diploma.
-It gives access to all the tools and methodological aids used by ORIENTACTION for career assessment support.
-The tools may be used freely within the framework of a commercial activity, provided that they belong to the ORIENTACTION group (subcontracting agreement or brand licensing and commercial partnership agreement).
-The award of this certificate is conditional on passing an assessment test consisting of a multiple-choice questionnaire.
+This training program leads to the issuance of a certificate of competence for providing career assessment support.
+This certificate is not a state-recognized degree.
+It grants access to all the tools and methodological resources used by ORIENTACTION in the context of career assessment support.
+These tools may be used freely for commercial purposes provided the user belongs to the ORIENTACTION group (subcontract, brand license and commercial partnership agreement, or fixed-term usage agreement).
+Awarding of this certificate is contingent upon passing the multiple-choice knowledge assessment.

 Price and financing of your service